Skip to content

 Knowledgeable Hartford probate and estate attorneys

-Barry, Barall, Taylor & Levesque, LLC provides comprehensive legal services for families, individuals, and business owners.
+Barry, Taylor & Levesque, LLC provides comprehensive legal services for families, individuals, and business owners.
 If you are facing challenges to your loved one’s will you can rely on us to guide you through the probate process and protect your rights and your loved one’s wishes.
 Talk to us today.
 We’re located right off I-384 in Manchester.
 To schedule a free consultation with one of our estate planning lawyers in Hartford or Manchester, please call 860-649-4400 or fill out our contact form.